wolframalexa/wolframalexa.github.io/about.md

 <p>
 Hey there!
-My name is Alexa, I'm a sophomore at Cooper Union studying electrical engineering, and I'm interested in hardware and cybersecurity.
-I play violin and enjoy a good game of Catan.
-A proponent of the Oxford comma and the metric system, I speak English, French, and Spanish and hail from the faraway land of Canada.
-Tardigrades are the best animals, <a href="mailto:alexajakob@tutanota.com"> prove me wrong </a> (or just email me memes, that's fine too).
+My name is Alexa, I'm a sophomore at Cooper Union studying electrical engineering.
+My interests include hardware engineering, building and debugging circuits, automating boring stuff with MATLAB and Python, classical music, podcasts, swimming, board games, math, and combinations and permutations thereof.

 </p>
 <p>
   My theme is a Jekyll theme called <a href="https://github.com/fongandrew/hydeout">Hydeout</a> by Andrew Fong.